odoo/odoo/doc/reference/cmdline.rst

   from configuration files

-The default configuration file is :file:`{$HOME}/.odoorc` which can be overridden using :option:`--config <odoo.py -c>`.
-Specifying :option:`--save <odoo.py -s>` will save the current configuration state back to that file.
+The default configuration file is :file:`{$HOME}/.odoorc` which can be overridden using :option:`--config <odoo-bin -c>`.
+Specifying :option:`--save <odoo-bin -s>` will save the current configuration state back to that file.

 .. _jinja2: http://jinja.pocoo.org